Lindsaybgood/School_District_Analysis/README.md

 # School District Analysis

-## Project Overview
+# Project Overview
-### The purpose of this project is to analyze the data of an entire School District, such as funding and student grades, to learn new insights and visually provide clear results on each school's performance.
+The purpose of this project is to analyze the data of an entire School District, such as funding and student grades, to learn new insights and visually provide clear results on each school's performance.
 Additionally, to uphold state-testing standards, this analysis was conduced twice due to potential academic dishonesty among a group of students.
 The implications of omitting the potentially dishonest data are also discussed.
----

 ## Resources
-**Resources:** All data used in this analysis is found inside of the [Resources](https://github.com/Lindsaybgood/School_District_Analysis/tree/main/Resources) folder.
+* Data Source: schools_complete.csv
+* Data Source: students_complete.csv

-**Software:** Python 3.6, Anaconda, Jupyter Notebook
+* Sofware: Jupyter Notebook 6.3.0
+* Language: Python 3.6.7

 ## Results
 Due to potential academic dishonesty by the ninth grade students of Thomas High School, this analysis was conducted twice.
 The first trial of this analysis included the full set of student data.
 In the second trial of this analysis, the ninth grade students of Thomas High School had their scores omitted from the calculations.
 The entire ninth grade class of Thomas High School have had their scores replaced with NaN.
 The DataFrame below is a summary representing the District after replacing the ninth graders' scores with NaN.